Matthew 11: Verses 2–3

 ^{3}And said unto him, Art thou he that should come, or do we look for another?

-Some translations use descriptive words to refer to the expected Messiah: "the one who is to come" (English Standard Version, New Heart English Bible), or "the one we are waiting for" (Living Bible), whereas other translations render the ο ερχομενος, ho erchomenos, as a title: "the Expected One" (New American Standard Bible), "the Coming One" (Weymouth New Testament, New King James Version).
+Some translations use descriptive words to refer to the expected Messiah: "the one who is to come" (English Standard Version, New Heart English Bible), or "the one we are waiting for" (Living Bible), whereas other translations render the ο ερχομενος (ho erchomenos) as a title: "the Expected One" (New American Standard Bible), or "the Coming One" (Weymouth New Testament, New King James Version).

 Verses 20–24

 Having set out in verse 1 "to teach and to preach in their cities", verses 20–24 give an account of Jesus' condemnation of the cities of Galilee for their refusal to repent.
 Jesus worked most of his miracles or "deeds of power" in these cities.

 True rest

 Verse 25

 At that time, Jesus answered and said, “I thank You, Father, Lord of heaven and earth, that You have hidden these things from the wise and prudent and have revealed them to babes.

 German Protestant theologian Karl Theodor Keim called this text a "pearl of the sayings of Jesus".
 Pope Francis has noted with support that Pope Benedict XVI "often pointed out that the theologian must remain attentive to the faith lived by the humble and the small, to whom it pleased the Father to reveal that which He had hidden from the learned and the wise”.